 10. Severability .
-If a provision contained in this invalidity does not affect other provisions of the invalid provision, and to this end the provisions e MOU and can be given effect without the

-EXECUTED by the parties hereto, each respective eduly authorized official as required by law. entity acting by and through its

-Chairperson of the MPO Policy Board Date:

-Texas Department of Transportation District Engineer Date:

-Jane Hughson, Mayor City of San Marcos Date:

-Approved as to Content:

-Director Metropolitan Planning Organization
+If a provision contained in this MOU is I invalidity does not affect other provisions of the MOU and invalid provision, and to this end the provisions of this MO d can be given effect without the EXECUTED by the parties hereto, each respective entity actin duly authorized official as required by law. g by and through its Chairperson of the MPO Policy Board Date: Texas Department of Transportation District Engineer Date: Jane Aughson Jane Hughson, Mayor City of San Marcos Date: Approved as to Content: Director Metropolitan Planning Organization